LoganShmogan/Machine-learning-techniques/README.md

-# Data Analytics and Intelligence – Assessment 1
+# Data Analytics and Intelligence

 ## Overview
 This project was completed as part of the **I304 – Data Analytics and Intelligence** course.